-What is a Short-Term Payday Loan?
+What is an Online Payday Loan?

-A short-term payday loan is a loan that needs to be repaid by your next payday, usually about two weeks.
+A short-term online payday loan is a loan that needs to be repaid by your next payday, usually about two weeks.
 Because the terms of these loans are so short, most payday loans are for small amounts between $100 and $1,000.
 Payday loans rarely require a credit check, but do usually require a post-dated check or a link to your online bank account in order to complete an application, as well as a look at your income and a photo ID.
 Most of the time people get payday loans, it’s because they need money quickly and don’t have any other options; since they’re in tight spot lenders sometimes take advantage of them with loans with very high-interest rates and hidden fees.
 This can leave people in a cycle of taking out loans to pay off other loans, getting more in debt each month.
 Because of this, payday loans have been made illegal in several states.
 Please be careful when getting a payday loan and make sure that the terms are fair and that you can pay it back, and don’t worry about leaving an offer on the table if it makes you uncomfortable.
 As a side note, payday loans aren’t legally allowed to be given to active service members or their dependents.

 Table of Contents